NethermindEth/cairo-vm-go/docs/docs/vm-fundamentals/hints.md

 `ZeroDictionary` has 3 fields:
 1. `Data`: map storing the (key, value) data pairs of the dictionary.
 2. `DefaultValue`: optional field which holds the default value of a key if it doesn't exist in the `Data` field.
 3. `FreeOffset`: tracks the next free offset in the dictionary segment.

+A dictionary segment has data written to it in sets of 3 values:
+1. key
+2. prev_value
+3. new_value

+eg. If a key: k1 has a value v1 currently and gets updated to value v2, the dictionary segment will have 3 values written to it: k1, v1, v2 in consecutive offsets.
+In fact any dictionary access operation will add similar data to the segment. eg. in case of a read operation on a key k1 having value v1, the segment will have k1, v1, v1 in consecutive offsets to it.

 Dictionary operations in cario are covered in two library files:
 1. [dict.cairo](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/common/dict.cairo)